OSC/ood-documentation/source/tutorials/tutorials-interactive-apps/add-matlab/edit-form-yml.rst

       ---
       cluster: "owens"
       form:
-        - version               # <-- OSC supports multiple versions of MATLAB via LMod
+        - version               # <-- OSC supports multiple versions of MATLAB via Lmod
         - bc_account            # <-- the charge account
         - bc_num_hours          # <-- the number of user requested hours that the job run
         - bc_num_slots          # <-- the number of nodes